We use our proprietary methodology to produce these rankings. Learn more →

 Menomonie, Wisconsin

-For those students interested in Game Production or Design there are number of relevant degrees available at the University of Wisconsin including:
+For those students interested in Game Production or Design there are number of relevant degrees available at the University of Wisconsin.
+These include:

 • Bachelor of Fine Arts in Entertainment Design with specializations in Animation, Comics and Sequential Art, or Digital Cinema